danagershon/Compiler-Syntax-Parser/README.md

-Theory of Compilation spring 23 HW2: building a bottom-up parser with Bison
+Theory of Compilation HW2: building a bottom-up parser with Bison

 **files:**